1.1 Who we are and what we do

 - Calling Us on 1300 586 462 (Monday to Friday 7am-7pm AEDT).

 We include in all direct marketing communications, information on how You can request us not to send You such communication in the future.
-A request will be updated as soon as reasonably practicable after receiving it.
+We will update Your request as soon as reasonably practicable after receiving it.

 11 Information we collect when you use our website